Cowes has long been known as the epicentre of the English yacht racing scene.

 The other welcoming club is the Cowes Corinthian YC, just south of the Yacht Haven.
 They have their own private pontoons outside the clubhouse, but unfortunately non members will need to find somewhere else to park their dinghies.
 They can be contacted on 01983 296333, and a link to their website is provided below:

 Any other clubs in the Cowes area will be found in the directory, and should any of these offer hospitality to visiting yachtsman if they let us know they can be included here.

-Shoreside facilities are a bit thin on the ground in East Cowes, however there is a Sommerfield's and Allday's for provisioning and a cash machine, post office and pharmacy.
+Shoreside facilities are a bit thin on the ground in East Cowes, however there is a Co-Op and Waitrose for provisioning and a cash machine, post office and pharmacy.

-West Cowes can fulfil all provisioning needs, with a reasonable sized Sainsbury's in the High Street and the Co-op supermarket by the bus terminal.
-All the major banks are represented with cash machines, and Internet access ashore can be found.
+West Cowes can fulfil all provisioning needs, with a reasonable sized Sainsbury's in the High Street and Marks and Spencer food hall (excellent for pre-prepared meals to warm up on-board) by the bus terminal.
+Internet access ashore can be found...Costa Coffee and various cafes.
 There are any number of Chandlers, mainly of the fancy yacht clothing variety.
-Useful stuff for the boat may be found at Pascall Atkey, an interesting an ancient looking shop.
-Slightly away from the main drag in the non pedestrianised bit will be found a really good yacht paint supplier, covering all the popular brands with good stocks.
-They are just a bit further on from Becken of Cowes, the photographers.
+Useful stuff for the boat may be found at Pascall Atkey, an interesting and ancient looking shop.
+Slightly away from the main drag in the non pedestrianised bit will be found Jolliffes chandlers, who have a excellent large stock, inc. paints.
+Just a bit further on is Becken of Cowes, the photographers.
 Some of the specialists may take a bit of tracking down, but they are here... check the directory.